Henry-Julius/Internship/README.md

 # my first-session-on-data analysis
 I Learnt some function such as;
--SUM
+- SUM
--COUNT
+- COUNT
--average
+- average
--using the excel application(www.microsoft.com)
+- using the excel application [downlpad here](www.microsoft.com)